Saturdays, Sundays and Designated Holidays* from 8:30 a.m. to 3:00 p.m.

 NKSP is also the site where the Central / Southern California Transportation Hub for the California Department of Corrections and Rehabilitation is located and operates from.

 On October 7, 1994, the adult education facility was dedicated in the memory of Marie Keroack Romero, a prison teacher who was murdered at a California Youth Authority facility in 1975.

 Three hundred and sixty acres of NKSP property has been designated as protected wildlife habitat for the Blunt-Nosed Leopard lizard, San Joaquin kit fox, and the Tipton kangaroo Rat.
 The facility is an exact replica of its closest neighbor, Wasco State Prison-Reception Center.

 On October 22, 2012 a 5.7 megawatt Solar Photovoltaic Power Plant was activated.
 An estimated 13.3 million dollars savings over the next 20 year is projected.
 The solar deployment will offset nearly 1 billion pounds of carbon dioxide over 20 years.
 The system and panels produce no noise and zero greenhouse emissions.

-Kelly Santoro has been acting Warden at North Kern State Prison since April 2015.
+John Sutton has been acting Warden at North Kern State Prison since June 2016.

-She has held numerous positions at Centinela State Prison, California Substance Abuse Treatment Facility and State Prison at Corcoran, Corcoran State Prison and Health Care Services Division.
-The positions include Correctional Officer, Correctional Counselor I, II, and III, Correctional Lieutenant, Captain and Associate Warden.
+He has held numerous positions at Ironwood State Prison, California Substance Abuse Treatment Facility and Wasco State Prison-Reception Center.
+The positions include Correctional Officer, Correctional Sergeant, Correctional Counselor I, Correctional Counselor II (Supervisor), Captain and Associate Warden.

-She has been with the California Department of Corrections and Rehabilitation since July 1993.
+He has been with the California Department of Corrections and Rehabilitation since January 1994.